iterative/vscode-dvc/README.md

 whether DVC is installed globally or in a virtual environment.
 This extension allows for a few different methods for picking how to run DVC.

+- The `dvc.dvcPath` setting can be set to a specific binary path in order to use a specific dvc executable and skip all `ms-python` inference.
+This option cannot be used with a virtual environment.
+The "Select DVC CLI Path" command in the Command Palette can be used to set the `dvc.dvcPath` option.

 - Virtual environment recognition powered by the [`ms-python`](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension.

-- The `dvc.dvcPath` setting can be set to a specific binary path in order to use a specific dvc executable and skip all `ms-python` inference.

-- Simply calling `dvc` on the CLI is used as a fallback.
+- Simply calling `dvc` is used as a fallback if neither of the above options are set.

-Using the Python extension is the easiest way to use virtual environments, and using a global install of dvc is the easiest way to not use the Python extension.
-For other niche cases, the `dvc.dvcPath` setting should hopefully serve as an escape hatch.

-The "Select DVC CLI Path" command in the Command Palette can be used to set the `dvc.dvcPath` option from a more user-friendly QuickPick menu.

 ## How to Use

-This extension, especially in this early state, makes extensive use of the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
+This extension, makes extensive use of the
+[Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
 Every feature should be available from the Command Palette, and from there additional GUI elements are added for convenience.